Loading...

 Apply a Residual Concentrate to Eliminate Centipedes

-Avesta CS and Cyper WSP may be applied inside or outside and are residual insecticides.
+Avesta CS, Cyzmic CS, or Cyper WSP may be applied inside or outside and are residual insecticides.
 These products are sprayed along cracks and crevices, entry points, and baseboards to discourage centipede activity.

 Apply these residual insecticides in a 3-foot to 10-foot band around the structure's perimeter.
 Also, spray into harborage sites and around potential entry points.
 Both products will give you a long-term residual-about three months and a good spray for all surfaces.